p2pu/InventFest/STEAM Tent/STEAM-Module-02-Welcome + Invent.markdown

 - a video of your project working (and booming)

 ## Next Steps:
-- Discuss Module 2
+- Module 2 Weekly Resource
-- Re/hack Module 2
+- Module 2 Community Activity
-- Meetup Module 2
+- Meetup Week 2